tank0nf/CCLinker/README.md

 ## ✅ **TODO**

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`.
-3. Make your changes.
-4. Submit a pull request.
+1. Make a Logo.
+2. Make Homepage more interactive and more informative.
+3. Add additional features
 ---

 ### 🌟 **Star this repo if you found it useful!**